 Collected by Liv Combe , AFAR Contributor

-New York City is an after-dark connoisseur's dream playground.
+New York City is a playground dream for the after-dark connoisseur.
 In the City That Never Sleeps you'll find all sorts of temptations to keep the Sand Man at bay, from dancing in Brooklyn to post-show cocktails at a swank hotel bar.
 Here we have curated a list of some of the city's more unique watering holes and things to do.

 140 W 44th St, New York, NY 10036, USA

 Jimmy’s Corner is long and narrow, as if some great prophet looked at a hallway and said, I see a dimly lit saloon here, complete with an extended bar and walls plastered with photos of boxers.
 Opened in 1971 by erstwhile pugilist James Lee Glenn,...